chicio/chicio.github.io/_posts/2017-06-02-swift-closure-syntax.md

 title: "Swift Closure: what they are and syntax"
 description: "In this post I will talk about Swift closure: what they are and their syntax"
 date: 2017-06-02
-tags: [swift, ios, apple, mobile-application-development]
+tags: [swift, ios, apple, mobile application development]
 comments: true
 seo:
  - type: "BlogPosting"